Ryder-One/hmap/README.md

 ## How to use

-At the moment the project is just a userscript, you can use your favorite userscript extension to install it.
+At the moment the project is just a userscript and it's working with tampermonkey only.

+You need to install tampermonkey first, then use this URL to install the script.

 https://github.com/Ryder-One/hmap/releases/latest/download/hmap.user.js

-It has been tested with tampermonkey.
+It has been tested successfully with tampermonkey.
 You can learn how to use it here : https://tampermonkey.net/faq.php

 IT IS CURRENTLY NOT WORKING WITH GREASEMONKEY

 ## Browser support

-I'm not sure about userscript : your browser has to support userscripts or plugins that enable userscripts.

 I tried to target a wide set of browsers with babel, so my code should be compatible with any major browser.